Internees & POWs

 Groningen Internment Camp Boxing Trophy

-The camp's 1915 welterweight
+1915 welterweight

 boxing trophy.

-Although there were complaints that the men on shore leave in the city could become rather 'lively' with alcohol they were welcomed by the local population on the whole and would become very popular, especially with the girls.
+Groningen Internment Camp Timbertown Follies Drag Act Although there were complaints that the men on shore leave in the city could become rather “lively” with alcohol, they were welcomed by the local population on the whole and became very popular, especially with the girls.
 The Dutch regarded the men from the English Camp as very clean.
-On Sunday afternoons the camp was opened up and it would become quite the place to visit for a family outing.
-Friendships soon started to develop and a number of Dutch girls married English sailors.
+On Sunday afternoons, the camp was opened up, and it became quite the place to visit for a family outing.
+Friendships soon started to develop, and a number of Dutch girls married English sailors.
 Married men were allowed to sleep outside the camp as long as they were accompanied by a guard.

-Groningen Internment Camp Timbertown Follies
+Groningen Timbertown Follies

 Groningen Internment Camp Workshop